by Freddy Tran Nager, Founder of Atomic Tango + Semi-Professional Bull Wrangler; photo by Forum concoursvaches.fr via Wikimedia Commons…

 How about specific strategies in a hurting industry, such as fashion retail?

 - How is Macy’s John Lundgren responding to fire sales by his competitors?
 When Saks offers 70% discounts, potentially luring away traditional Macy’s shoppers, does he recommend offering similar discounts, boosting advertising, or some combination of both?
 What does he think of Abercrombie & Fitch’s refusal to discount and suffering huge sales declines in the process, yet preserving their brand for a broader economic rebound?

-- Would he consider cross-promotions with companies outside of his industry, but similar in brand position, such as Starbucks, Virgin America or Cadillac?
+- Would Lundgren consider cross-promotions with companies outside of his industry, but similar in brand position, such as Starbucks, Virgin America, or Cadillac?
 If no, why not?
 If yes, what works and what doesn’t?

 In other words, give me scenarios, deep insights, and hard tactics based on singular real world experience.

-And yet, that’s essentially what Harvard Business Publishing is perpetrating here.
-It’s a quintessential example of what another business writer, Matthew Stewart, derides in his much more perspicacious article, “The Management Myth” published in The Atlantic.
+And yet, Harvard Business Publishing is perpetrating what another business writer, Matthew Stewart, derides in his much more perspicacious article, “The Management Myth“.
 Stewart founded and ran a management consulting firm that grew to 600 employees, but he detests management literature, describing it as a “collection of quasi-religious dicta on the virtue of being good at what you do, ensconced in a protective bubble of parables (otherwise known as case studies).”

 See, I’m not the only cynic in business.